Should my pet be vaccinated?

 Which core vaccines should my dog receive?

-According to the AAHA Canine Vaccination Guidelines, core vaccines for dogs include:
+According to the AAHA Canine Vaccination Guidelines, all dogs should have the following vaccines:

 - Canine distemper: Affects the respiratory and nervous systems, and often is fatal